-- Concentration risk: As the portfolio is mainly composed of equity securities issued by European real estate companies, it is likely to be more specifically exposed to the economic development of this sector and area. - Liquidity risk: Instruments in the real estate sector may have high liquidity risk.
-This risk mainly arises during periods of market tension
+- Concentration risk: As the portfolio is mainly composed of equity securities issued by European companies, it is likely to be more specifically exposed to the economic development of Europe. - Liquidity risk: The sub-fund invests primarily in small-cap stocks.
+Investments in shares of smallcap companies may have a high liquidity risk.